yujianyuanhaha/DQN-DSA/README.md

 --------------------------------------------------------------------------
 # Notice
-When assign new number of channels and DQN node exist, need to restart the IPython console
+1. When assign new number of channels and DQN node exist, need to restart the IPython console
+2. mdpNode would meet compuation constraint when number of channel over 10.

 --------------------------------------------------------------------------